 In addition to receiving support from WACC, the above–mentioned organizations will be invited to attend regional or international events such as the Forum on Migration and Development, in order to share their experiences, including knowledge and skills gained

 Projects supported under this theme align with Sustainable Development Goal (SDG) 16– Peace, Justice, and Strong Institutions, SDG 10– Reduced Inequalities, as well as with the United Nation’s 2030 Agenda.
 They will also align with the goals of the UN Global Compact for Migration, particularly objective 17: “Eliminate all forms of discrimination and promote evidence-based public discourse to shape perceptions of migration”.

-WACC is an international organization that promotes communication as a basic human right, essential to people’s dignity and WACC works with all those denied the right to communicate because of status, identity, or gender.
-It advocates full access to information and promotes open and diverse media.
+WACC is an international organization that promotes communication as a basic human right, essential to people’s dignity and community.
+WACC works with all those denied the right to communicate because of status, identity, or gender.
+It advocates full access to information and communication, and promotes open and diverse media.
 WACC strengthens networks of communicators to advance peace, understanding and justice.

 To learn more about WACC’s commitment to communication rights, please view WACC’s No-Nonsense Guide to Communication Rights.